romashouckfamily/lab/syllabus/day5.md

 - Move shape across page to the right until position is at `300px`

 ## Introduction to React following chessboard tutorial (or Guitar Hero tutorial)

+## Homework
+- Find an API that you'd be interested in sending a request to, and send a request to it from your Guitar site